 - American Marketing Association: A ton of great info, especially this piece on the 5 types of marketing managers.

 - HubSpot’s Blog: News, trends, and tips for marketers at all levels.

-Of course, as you implement tactics, you need someone on-hand to track analytics.
-(This role may be one and the same.)
+One of the most important keys to a strong content strategy is the ability to measure it.
+Thus, you need someone who can manage your analytics.
 This role is not just about pulling numbers; it’s about extracting important data-driven insights from those numbers.
 (This type of brain is also infinitely valuable to help generate content from in-house data.)
-Most importantly, an SEO/analytics expert influences everyone else’s role.
-Their work may inspire the marketing manager to tweak newsletter CTAs or convince the managing editor to produce more e-books.
+Most importantly, this person’s work influences everyone else’s role.
+Their data insights may inspire the marketing manager to tweak newsletter CTAs, or convince the managing editor to produce more e-books.